 Legal Protection for 401(k)s

 While a hospital can't go after your 401(k) plan, it can come after you if you owe money.
-The "Los Angeles Times" reports that many hospitals will work with you if you talk to their representatives when you get the bill and try to make some payments.
+Many hospitals will work with you if you talk to their representatives when you get the bill and try to make some payments.
 Once the hospital gives up, though, it may send the bill to a collection agency.
 Collection agencies can use a range of methods to collect, including suing you.

 401(k) Hardship Withdrawals